AliMassoud/Tweats-Classification-NLP/README.md

-# Tweets Classification
+# Tweats Classification
-## DANGER TWEETS DETECTION :thinking:
+## DANGER TWEETS DETECTION:
 ### INTRODUCTION :speech_balloon:

 Twitter has become an important communication channel in the terms of emergency.
 With the help of smartphones people announce an emergency they’re observing in real-time.
 Therefore, more agencies are interested in monitoring Twitter.
 It’s not always clear whether the tweets are actually announcing a disaster or not.
 In this project we build a machine learning model that predicts which tweets are danger and which one’s aren’t.